atulvarshneya/quantum-computing/README.md

 Easy to follow documentation with tutorial introduction - see qsim/README.md and qckt/README.md.

-Code for [automated] regression tests also serves as examples to quickly learn qsim.
+Code for [automated] regression tests also serves as examples to quickly learn qsim and qckt.